menu

 Demographics

-The percentage of people in Kahuku who are college-educated is somewhat higher than the average US community of 21.84%: 28.42% of adults in Kahuku have at least a bachelor's degree.
+The overall education level of Kahuku citizens is substantially higher than the typical US community, as 29.01% of adults in Kahuku have at least a bachelor's degree, and the average American community has 21.84%.

 Kahuku is an extremely ethnically-diverse town.
 The people who call Kahuku home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Kahuku residents report their race to be Native Hawaiian, followed by Asian.
-Important ancestries of people in Kahuku include English, French, Italian, German, and Irish.
+Important ancestries of people in Kahuku include English, German, European, Irish, and Swedish.

 The most common language spoken in Kahuku is English.
 Other important languages spoken here include Pacific Island languages and Spanish.